Construction of Darboux coordinates in noncanonical Hamiltonian systems via normal form expansions: Construction of canonical normal form coordinates

 The knowledge of canonical coordinates is fundamental to many methods known from classical Hamiltonian mechanics and, beyond their existence, a central question is how these can be constructed.
 As the key result of this paper, a general method to construct canonical normal form coordinates will be presented in this section.
 As will be shown, this method has the advantage that it simultaneously yields both a procedure to extract canonical coordinates and a transformation of the system into its Poincar\'{e}-Birkhoff normal form.
 The procedure consists of the following three steps (see \FIG\ \ref{fig:NF-principle}):

 \begin{enumerate}[(i)]

-\item In the first step, the expansions \eqref{eq:NF-multivariate-expansion-K-h} as well as that of the energy functional $E$ are transformed via a linear change of coordinates to a symplectic basis which is defined by the eigenvectors of the linearised dynamical equations.
+\item In the first step, the expansions \eqref{eq:NF-multivariate-expansion-K-h} and \eqref{eq:NF-E-expansion} are transformed via a linear change of coordinates to a symplectic basis which is defined by the eigenvectors of the linearised dynamical equations.
 The resulting diagonal coordinates are canonical ones in the first order of the expansions.

 \item Successive Lie transforms are applied order by order to treat the higher-order corrections of the expansions.
 In the corresponding generating function two different types of terms will be distinguished, namely ``nonresonant'' and ``resonant'' coefficients (see below).
 The generation of the normal form structure will be performed via the nonresonant terms, and all of them are determined uniquely by the requirement that certain monomials of the dynamical equations shall be removed.
 Which of the terms remain after the Lie transforms is solely determined by a resonance condition depending on the eigenvalues, and because of their general structure \eqref{eq:TDVP-EV-structure-pm-structure}, the normal form will exhibit a fundamental polynomial structure.